Quaternionic Grassmannians and Borel classes in algebraic geometry: Recovering Thom classes from Borel classes

 \end{enumerate} \end{definition}

-The Pontryagin classes associated to a symplectic Thom structure by formula \eqref{eq.Pontryagin} form a Pontryagin structure because of the functoriality of the Thom classes, the Quaternionic Projective Bundle Theorem \ref{th.HPn.triv}, and Proposition \ref{P:p=0}.
+The Borel classes associated to a symplectic Thom structure by formula \eqref{eq.Borel} form a Borel structure because of the functoriality of the Thom classes, the Quaternionic Projective Bundle Theorem \ref{th.HPn.triv}, and Proposition \ref{P:p=0}.

-\begin{theorem} Every Pontryagin structure on a ring cohomology theory is the system of Pontryagin classes of a unique symplectic Thom structure whose classes are given by formula \eqref{E:Thom} below. \end{theorem}
+\begin{theorem} Every Borel structure on a ring cohomology theory is the system of Borel classes of a unique symplectic Thom structure whose classes are given by formula \eqref{E:Thom} below. \end{theorem}

 The rest of this section is devoted to proving this theorem.
 Our strategy goes as follows.
 Let $(E,\phi)$ be a rank $2$ symplectic bundle over $S$.
 We will study the $\HP^{1}$ bundle associated to the rank $4$ symplectic bundle $(F,\psi)$ with